Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Classifying self orbit-equivalences

-However, the second case cannot occur because orbits converge in the positive direction of the flow along $c$.
-Precisely, consider the strong unstable leaf through $\wt x \in \wt c$.
-Denote this leaf by $\lambda^{uu}$, and let $l_i \subset \lambda^{uu}$ denote the set of points whose forward orbit intersects the strip $A_i$ corresponding to $L_i$.
-Hyperbolicity of the flow means that $l_{i} \subsetneq l_{i-1}$, hence $L_i \subset \hfs(L_{i-1})$.
-This proves Claim \ref{claim_position_of_consecutive_lozenges}. \end{proof}
+We will show that the second case cannot occur because orbits converge in the positive direction of the flow along $\wt J$.
+Precisely, consider the strong unstable leaf through the starting point $\wt x$ of the orbit segment $\wt J$.
+Denote this leaf by $\lambda^{uu}$, and let $l_i \subset \lambda^{uu}$ denote the set of points whose forward orbit intersects the strip $A_i$ in $\wt T$ corresponding to $L_i$.
+Similarly, define $l'_j \subset \lambda^{uu}$ to be the set of points whose forward orbit intersects the strip $A'_j$ in $\wt T'$ corresponding to $L_j'$.
+Hyperbolicity of the flow means that $l'_{j} \subset l_{i}$.
+Hence $L_j' \subset \hfs(L_{i})$, and equality happens if and only if $L_j'= L_i$ which in turns imply that the orbits bounding $A_i$ and $A_j'$ are the same, which contradicts the assumption that $\wt T$ and $\wt T'$ are quasi-transverse and disjoint.
+This proves the observation. \end{proof}